 ~ Son Earl J. Heltebran Sr. ~

-Son Earl J. Heltebran (1899-1970) was born in 1899.
+Son Earl J. Heltebran (1899-1970) was born in Aug.
+1899.

-He married Frances Sechez ( ? - ? ), a native of Belgium.
-They had no children, and lived at 817 Rear Washington Avenue in Charleroi.
+The couple lived at 817 Rear Washington Avenue in Charleroi.
 Earl was employed by Allenport plant of Wheeling-Pittsburgh Steel.
 Frances belonged to the St. Jerome Catholic Church in Charleroi.